domichal/launcher/README.md

 # mylauncher - Slightly modded GameShell launcher
 With customisable menu location providing isolation for easier and update proof personalisation

-[TODO] update screenshots
 ![Screenshot_Mylauncher](https://github.com/domichal/GameSH-etc/raw/master/images/mylauncher.png)

+# What's my launcher?

-**mylauncher** is a modification of the ClockworkPi's Python launcher and beside the improvements listed below Mylauncher does not differ from the original.
+**mylauncher** is a modification of the ClockworkPi's Python launcher and beside the improvements listed below it does not differ from the original.

 Original README.md by clockworkpi can be found [here](https://github.com/clockworkpi/launcher/blob/master/README.md).